Labour Wants To Scrap Tuition Fees, Renationalise The Railways And Give More Cash To The NHS

 Scrap tuition fees

-The manifesto states they will abolish the £9,000 university fees and will also reintroduce maintenance grants for university students.
+The manifesto says Labour will abolish the £9,000 university fees and also reintroduce maintenance grants for university students.

 Tax the wealthy (and big companies)

 People earning more than £80,000 a year would get taxed more.
-Additionally, the manifesto promises to extract a visa levy for those super wealthy individuals seeking permanent residency visas in the UK.
+Additionally, the manifesto promises to extract a visa levy for those super-wealthy individuals seeking permanent residency visas in the UK.
 This money would go towards a Migrant Impact Fund, given to host communities to support public services.
 A hike in the corporation tax paid by large businesses would also be levied, and HMRC would get more powers to get tax avoiders.

-Railways, Royal Mail, and parts of the national grid would be renationalised
+Railways, Royal Mail, and parts of the National Grid would be renationalised

-Labour wants to tack back public control of the rail network, with each line coming into public ownership as existing rail franchises expire.
-They intend to freeze fares, and bring a end to a driver-only operations (this is the crux of the current Southern train’s union dispute).
-They’ve backed plans to complete HS2 and will link it with a “cross rail of the north”.
-The Labour party also wants to introduce free wi-fi across the network.
+Labour wants to take back public control of the rail network, taking each line into public ownership as existing rail franchises expire.
+It intends to freeze fares and bring a end to a driver-only operations (this is the crux of the current union dispute with rail operator Southern).
+It backs plans to complete HS2 and will link it with a “cross rail of the north”.
+The Labour party also wants to introduce free Wi-Fi across the network.

 The energy grid and distribution network would also be taken under national control.
-This would be part of a £250bn investment over 10 years on energy and transport (also including digital infrastructure).
+This would be part of a £250 billion investment over 10 years on energy and transport (also including digital infrastructure).

-Brexit would go ahead.
+Brexit would go ahead

-The manifesto states the UK would become “partners” not members of the European Union and guarantees the rights of EU nationals in the UK immediately.
+The manifesto states the UK would become “partners”, not members, of the European Union and guarantees the rights of EU nationals in the UK immediately.

-Labour would want the UK to retain the single market and customs union, as well as bringing an end to the “no deal” option at conclusion of Article 50 negotiations.
+Labour wants the UK to retain the single market and customs union, and bring an end to the “no deal” option at conclusion of Article 50 negotiations.

 Increase funding to the NHS and social care

-Labour would increase the NHS’s funding by £6bn – paid by increasing tax on top earners, private medical insurance, and then halving management consultants’ fees.
-NHS workers pay cap will be scrapped.
-They intend to protect EU NHS workers with immediate effect.
+Labour would increase the NHS’s funding by £6 billion – paid by increasing tax on top earners and private medical insurance, and then halving management consultants’ fees.
+The NHS workers pay cap will be scrapped, and the party aims to protect EU NHS workers with immediate effect.

-Social care will get £8bn over five years, and Labour would abolish 15-minute care visit, as well as bringing up carer’s allowance to Jobseeker’s seekers allowance levels.
+Social care would get £8 billion over five years.
+Labour would also abolish the 15-minute care visit and bring carer’s allowance up to jobseeker’s allowance levels.

 The bedroom tax would be abolished.